AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

 Here are some best practices and tips to maximize efficiency and maintain clean code when using PyBlade:

-- **Keep Logic in the Backend**: Like Django’s templating philosophy, avoid adding business logic in templates.
+- **Keep Logic in the Backend**: Our philosophy is to avoid adding business logic in templates.
 Use PyBlade directives to simplify rendering, but keep calculations, data processing, and complex logic in your views or controllers.
 - **Organize Templates by Feature**: Create subdirectories within `templates` for different sections of your app.
 This structure keeps templates maintainable, especially in large applications.
 - **Use PyBlade’s Components for Modular Code**: Components let you create reusable template sections, improving maintainability and reducing repetition across your templates.
 - **Editor Extensions**: To speed up development, you can install **PyBlade Intellisense** extensions from your editor’s marketplace, enabling you to work seamlessly with PyBlade templates.